 For more information, you can read the companion document to this guidance A practical guide to being inclusive in public involvement in health research - Lessons learnt from the Reaching Out programme.
 You can also find out more on the topic by referring to the ‘inclusive opportunities’ Standard for public involvement.

 This resource was reviewed by the NIHR in March 2021 for accuracy and currency.
 The NIHR endorses this resource.

 This guidance is due for review in March 2023.

 The previous version was referenced as: Being Inclusive in Public Involvement in Health Research (2019).

-1 Included public contributors, charity public involvement leads, researchers and INVOLVE staff.
 Please note - INVOLVE was the NIHR’s national advisory group to support active public involvement in NHS, public health and social care research.
-INVOLVE was superseded by the NIHR Centre for Engagement and Dissemination in April 2020, and as such does not exist anymore.
+INVOLVE became the NIHR in April 2020, and as such does not exist anymore.